-On April 8, 2021, Cellebrite entered into a Business Combination Agreement and Plan of Merger (the "Merger Agreement") with TWC Tech Holdings II Corp. ("TWC"), a public listed company in Nasdaq and Cupcake Merger Sub, Inc., a new wholly-owned subsidiary of Cellebrite (the "Merger Sub") in the USA.
+On April 8, 2021, Cellebrite entered into a Business Combination Agreement and Plan of Merger (the "Merger Agreement") with TWC Tech Holdings II Corp. ("TWC"), a public listed company on the Nasdaq Capital Market and Cupcake Merger Sub, Inc., a new wholly-owned subsidiary of Cellebrite (the "Merger Sub") in the USA.
 TWC is a Special Purpose Acquisition Company (SPAC).
 On August 30, 2021, the Merger was consummated.
 Upon the terms and subject to the conditions of the Merger Agreement, at the Effective Time, Merger Sub merged with and into TWC, the separate corporate existence of Merger Sub ceased and TWC became the surviving corporation and a wholly-owned subsidiary of Cellebrite (the "Merger").
-TWC became a wholly-owned subsidiary of Cellebrite and the securityholders of TWC became securityholders of Cellebrite.
+TWC became a wholly-owned subsidiary of Cellebrite and the security holders of Cellebrite.

-On the date of Closing of the Merger (the "Closing") and prior to the Merger becoming effective by acceptance of the Merger Certificate for filing by the Secretary of State of the State of Delaware, and prior to the Company's Preferred Share conversion into Ordinary Shares as described below, an initial dividend of \$21,300,000 ("Initial Dividend") and an additional dividend of \$78,700,000 approved by the Israeli District Court ("Additional Dividend") were paid to the holders of Company's Ordinary Shares, Preferred Shares and vested restricted stock units ("RSU") (all the "Company Shareholders").
+On the date of Closing of the Merger (the "Closing") and prior to the Merger becoming effective by acceptance of the Merger Certificate for filing by the Secretary of State of the State of Delaware, and prior to the Company's Preferred Share conversion into Ordinary Shares as described below, an initial dividend of \$21,300,000 ("Initial Dividend") and an additional dividend of \$78,700,000 approved by the Israeli District Court ("Additional Dividend") were paid to the holders of Company's Ordinary Shares, Preferred Shares and vested restricted stock units (all the "Company Shareholders").

-On April 8, 2021, concurrently with the execution of the Merger Agreement, certain accredited investors (the "PIPE Investors" and each, a "PIPE Investor") entered into share purchase agreements (the "Share Purchase Agreements" and each, a "Share Purchase Agreement") pursuant to which the PIPE Investors committed to purchase ordinary shares of Cellebrite ("Ordinary Shares" and each, a "Ordinary Share") from certain Cellebrite shareholders at a purchase price of \$10.00 per share in an aggregate number equal to 30,000,000 and an aggregate purchase price of \$300,000,000 (the "PIPE Investments" and each, a "PIPE Investment") on the Closing Date, which were converted into 30,000,000 shares upon the consummation of the Merger.
+On April 8, 2021, concurrently with the execution of the Merger Agreement, certain accredited investors (the "PIPE Investors" and each, a "PIPE Investors") entered into share purchase agreements (the "Share Purchase Agreements" and each, a "Share Purchase Agreement") pursuant to which the PIPE Investors committed to purchase Ordinary Shares from certain Cellebrite shareholders at a purchase price of \$10.00 per share in an aggregate number equal to 30,000,000 and an aggregate purchase price of \$300,000,000 (the "PIPE Investments" and each, a "PIPE Investment") on the closing date of August 30, 2021 (the "Closing Date"), which were converted into 30,000,000 Ordinary Shares upon the consummation of the Merger (the "PIPE Shares").
+The PIPE Investment closed immediately prior to the Merger.